A spectacular trek in the western, less-visited part of Svaneti.

-During the season, major part of track is a dirt road so walking is not difficult.
+The major part of track is a dirt road so walking is not difficult.
 The elevation is substantial (nearly 2000m).
-If done in one day it is an extremely demanding hike.
-All the streams or rivers have bridges to cross (except the Utviri river near the pass).
+If done in one day it is an extremely demanding hike, if in two days, it´s only moderate.

 Just wait for a marshrutka traveling between Zugdidi and Mestia and ask the driver to drop you at the Tobari village, at the mouth of Nenskra valley (65km before Mestia).
 He should charge you up to 20 GEL.
 From there it takes about 2 hours to walk to Chuberi.

 In Zugdidi, You can also arrange for a taxi to take you straight there.
 They will charge you 60 - 100 GEL depending on your bargain skill.
 They will tell you that the part from Tobari to Chuberi is really steep and that the road is bad but that is not true.
 The road is mostly paved and climbs just slightly.

 How to leave Nakra:

 It is just one hour walk to the main road.
 Hail any marsrutka going either to Zugdidi or Mestia.
 They should charge you up to 18 GEL.

 Still, most of the hikers who take the effort to finish this trek continue trekking further east, towards Etseri.